Public servants wanting to give evidence to the national workplace sexual harassment inquiry are being gagged by non-disclosure agreements.

 Harder for public servants to give evidence

 Ms Jenkins launched the inquiry into workplace harassment following a survey by the Australian Human Rights Commission.

 The survey found 23 percent of women had experienced workplace sexual harassment within the previous 12 months.

-Sex Discrimination Commissioner Kate Jenkins says the process may re-traumatise victims of sexual harassment.
+Ms Jenkins criticised the process, noting it may re-traumatise victims of sexual harassment.

 Queensland and NSW public servants free to give evidence